-The popularity of meth has skyrocketed throughout the country in recent years, partly due to the fact that it can easily be created from a few simple household items in one’s kitchen or bathroom.
+The popularity of meth has skyrocketed throughout the country in recent years, partly due to the fact that it can easily be created from a few simple household items.
 Using meth leads to devastating circumstances, but being accused of a crime involving meth adds further damage.
-In Florida, nearly all crimes affiliated with methamphetamines are felony offenses subject to aggressive prosecution and severe penalties.
+In the state of Florida, nearly all crimes affiliated with methamphetamines are felony drug-related offenses subject to aggressive prosecution and severe penalties.

-If you have been charged with a meth crime like possessing, manufacturing or trafficking methamphetamines, it is important that you speak with a knowledgeable and professional attorney.
-The Law Office of Gabriel & Gabriel has served the Palm Beach community for over 30 years defending misdemeanor and felony offenses.
+If you have been charged with a meth crime like possessing, manufacturing, or trafficking methamphetamines, it is important to speak with a knowledgeable attorney.
+Criminal Defense Attorney Brian Gabriel has served the West Palm Beach community for over 30 years, defending misdemeanor and felony offenses.

 Possession of Methamphetamines